NASA-AMMOS/aerie-simple-model-data/README.md

 ## Quick Start

 Interested in giving the data model a quick spin?
 We've pre-built a very simple example spacecraft model, demosystem, that uses the data model.
 This model has a few activities in it that add and transfer data.
-To try out this model, simply load [demosystem.jar](demosystem.jar) into Aerie.
+To try out this model, simply load [demo.jar](demo.jar) into Aerie.
 If you have never used Aerie before and need some help getting it deployed and uploading a model, start [here](https://nasa-ammos.github.io/aerie-docs/introduction/#fast-track).

-Once you have loaded [demosystem.jar](demosystem.jar) into Aerie, make a plan with a time range of your choosing (a plan length of a day should be reasonable).
+Once you have loaded [demo.jar](demo.jar) into Aerie, make a plan with a time range of your choosing (a plan length of a day should be reasonable).
 Once you have created a plan, add a couple of activities to it and hit the simulate button.
 Once the simulation completes you should see a green check appear next to the Simulation icon, and viola, you have successfully run the data model!

 To actually see the results of the simulation you ran, you can load a pre-built [basic data model view](DataModelBasicView.json) that will place a number of different resources on to the timeline for named buckets of data.